 My response then was that living with hindsight would cripple us.
 If we always knew how things were going to end up, then we would have no reason to live now, in the present moment.
 And to me, hindsight hints at there being something regrettable that I wish I could change.
 I’ve never heard someone say, “In hindsight, that was an awesome choice and I would do it all over again the exact same way in a heartbeat.”
 No. I’ve never heard that.

 Usually, “hindsight” is laced with regret and “I wish I coulda done something differently.”
 In reality, there was nothing regrettable about my daughter’s lack of empathy this afternoon.
 She is a teenager.
-She is focused on how things effect her first.
-That is how the teenage brain is wired – how does this effect ME?
+She is focused on how things affect her first.
+That is how the teenage brain is wired – how does this affect ME?
 And, for my mom, the images she was looking at through the hindsight lens, through my eyes, showed me a woman who did the very best she could do in every single situation with the information she had on hand in that moment.

 For me, when I look through the filter of “hindsight,” I feel dissatisfied because there’s actually nothing I can do to change what happened then.
 If I’m unhappy with the results of my life “back then,” I can only be accountable for where I was then and make a different choice going forward.